SmingHub/Sming/docs/source/arch/esp8266/getting-started/macos.rst

 *Window==>Show View==>Terminal*

-then setting terminal type to Serial and setting the port to the port the ESP8266 is connected to.
+then setting terminal type to ``Serial`` and setting the port to the port the ESP8266 is connected to.
 Remember to disconnect before tying to re-flash the device though.

 Compile Sming Examples
 ======================

-You can find all examples coming with Sming under the ``samples`` folder.
+See :doc:`/samples` for a list of all examples provided with Sming.

 ::